-Figure 5 - general outbreaks of foodborne illness in humans, England and Wales 1992 - 2014 collectively decreased significantly over the surveillance period.
-Specifically, the proportion of outbreaks caused by Salmonella Enteritidis PT 4 decreased significantly, and is attributed to the effect of successful intervention measures in UK poultry flocks.
-Outbreaks attributed to Salmonella Enteritidis non-PT 4 increased (mainly PT 1 and PT 14b) - with the greatest increases occurring from 2002, with a preponderance of these associated with eggs or egg dishes linked to food service establishments.
-It was noted that that these major resurgences were associated with substantive changes in market supply with the sourcing of eggs from other egg producers in Member States, where there is a lack of vaccination of layer flocks against Salmonella or controlled assurance.
-The authors also specifically noted the substantial rise in the number of outbreaks and sporadic cases of Salmonella Enteritidis PT 14b still occurring during the latter part of 2009 and associated with non-UK eggs linked to food service establishments.
+Figure 5 - general outbreaks of foodborne illness in humans, England and Wales 1992 - 2014

+1.57 A review by Gormley et al reported that between 1992 and 2008, the number of foodborne outbreaks progressively declined from 238 in 1992 to 40 in 2008, with the exception of 1997 and 2005 (Gormley et al, 2011).
+The authors report that Salmonella species were implicated in almost half of all foodborne outbreaks but the proportion of Salmonella outbreaks collectively decreased significantly over the surveillance period.
+Specifically, the proportion of outbreaks caused by Salmonella Enteritidis PT 4 decreased significantly, and is attributed to the effect of successful intervention measures in UK layer poultry flocks.
+Outbreaks attributed to Salmonella Enteritidis non-PT 4 increased (mainly PT 1 and PT 14b) with the greatest increases occurring from 2002, with a preponderance of these associated with eggs or egg dishes linked to food service establishments.
+It was noted that that these major resurgences were associated with substantive changes in market supply with the sourcing of eggs from other egg producers in Member States, where there is a lack of vaccination of layer flocks against